-"We love using the SRA Number Worlds Program, because it effectively differentiates instruction to meet the individual academic needs of our students."
+"We love using the Number Worlds program because it effectively differentiates instruction to meet the individual academic needs of our students."

-Erika, Intervention Teacher Massachusetts
+-Erika, Intervention Teacher, Massachusetts

-Results with Building Blocks
+Results with Building BlocksTM

-Building Blocks software, embedded in the SRA Number Worlds program, is based on National Science Foundation-funded research.
-Building Blocks includes online activities and an adaptive assignment engine that guides children through research-based learning trajectories.
+Building Blocks Adaptive software, embedded in the Number Worlds® program, is based on National Science Foundation-funded research.
+Building Blocks includes online activities and an adaptive assignment engine that guides children through researchbased learning trajectories.

-In research studies, Building Blocks software was shown to increase children's knowledge of essential mathematical concepts and skills.
-One study tested Building Blocks against a comparable math program and a no-treatment control group.
+In research studies, Building Blocks Adaptive software was shown to increase children's knowledge of essential mathematical concepts and skills.
+One key study tested Building Blocks against a comparable math program and a no-treatment control group.
 All classrooms were randomly assigned-the "gold standard" of scientific evaluation.